practicalli/spacemacs/docs/documentation/comments.md

     Spacemacs uses the [evil-commentary layer](https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Bvim/evil-commentary){target=_blank} to provide a commenting tool for all other layers.

+## Clojure LSP snippets

+Logical sections within a namespace aid navigation and understanding, as well as identifying opportunities to refactor a namespace as it grows in size.

+`comment-header` and `comment-section` are Clojure LSP snippets defined in [practicalli/clojure-lsp-config](https://github.com/practicalli/clojure-lsp-config){target=_blank}

+`comment-header` provides a comment block to describe the overall purpose of the namespace

+`comment-section` provides a comment block to demarcate sections of the namespace, such as helper functions, state, system, etc.  Sections help identify groups of code that could be organised into their own namespace as the code grows.

 ## Clojure comments

 [Clojure uses line comments, the comment function and the `#_` reader macro](https://practical.li/clojure/reference/clojure-syntax/comments.html "Practicalli Clojure: Comments"){target=_blank}.

 ## Evaluating forms in Rich comments